 We recognize the right to water as a fundamental human right.
-Invitation Homes respect the human need for sustainable water supplies, safe drinking water, and protection of both ecosystems and communities through proper sanitation.
+Invitation Homes respects the human need for sustainable water supplies, safe drinking water, and protection of both ecosystems and communities through proper sanitation.

 We prohibit corruption in all its forms, including extortion and bribery.

-Invitation Homes’ officers may not purchase Invitation Homes’ securities on margin, borrow against any account in which Invitation Homes’ securities are held or pledge Invitation Homes’ securities as collateral for a loan.
-Company directors who wish to pledge Invitation Homes’ securities as collateral for a loan, must first submit a request for approval to the Office of the Chief Legal Officer prior to the execution of the documents evidencing the proposed pledge.
+Invitation Homes’ officers may not purchase Invitation Homes securities on margin, borrow against any account in which Invitation Homes’ securities are held, or pledge Invitation Homes’ securities as collateral for a loan.
+Company directors who wish to pledge Invitation Homes’ securities as collateral for a loan must first submit a request for approval to the Office of the Chief Legal Officer prior to the execution of the documents evidencing the proposed pledge.
 The Office of the Chief Legal Officer is under no obligation to approve any request for pre-clearance and may determine not to permit the arrangement for any reason.

 Invitation Homes is committed to protecting the rights of associates who are pregnant, who have a child, or who receive a child for adoption.
-Invitation Homes is firmly committed to protecting the rights of expectant mothers and complying with Title VII of the 1964 Civil Rights Act, as amended by the Pregnancy Discrimination Act of 1978 and the American with Disabilities Act of 1990, and similar state and local laws.
+Invitation Homes is firmly committed to protecting the rights of expectant mothers and complying with Title VII of the 1964 Civil Rights Act, as amended by the Pregnancy Discrimination Act of 1978 and the Americans with Disabilities Act of 1990, and similar state and local laws.
 Invitation Homes’ policy is to treat associates affected by pregnancy, childbirth, or related medical conditions in the same manner as other associates unable to work because of their physical condition in all employment aspects, including recruitment, hiring, training, promotion, and benefits.

 Invitation Homes reserves the right to communicate its position on important issues to elected representatives and other government officials.
-It is Invitation Homes’ policy to comply with all local, state, federal, foreign and other applicable laws, rules, and regulations with regards to political contributions.
-Invitation Homes’ funds or assets must not be used for, or be contributed to, political campaigns or political practices under any circumstances without the prior written approval of our Chief Legal Officer.
+It is Invitation Homes’ policy to comply with all local, state, federal, foreign, and other applicable laws, rules, and regulations with regard to political contributions.
+Invitation Homes’ funds or assets must not be used for, or be contributed to, political campaigns or political practices under any circumstances without the prior written approval of the Chief Legal Officer.
 Associates may engage in personal political activity on their own time; however, they must take particular care not to imply that they are acting on behalf of Invitation Homes.
 Associates who run for an elected office are required to inform the Chief Legal Officer.

-Neither Invitation Homes, the Audit Committee, nor any director, officer, associate, contractor, subcontractor, or agent of Invitation Homes will, directly or indirectly, discharge, demote, suspend, threaten, harass or in any manner discriminate or retaliate against any person who, in good faith, makes a report to or otherwise assists the Audit Committee, management or any other person or group, including any governmental, regulatory, or law enforcement body, in investigating a report.
+Neither Invitation Homes, the Audit Committee, nor any director, officer, associate, contractor, subcontractor, or agent of Invitation Homes will, directly or indirectly, discharge, demote, suspend, threaten, harass, or in any manner discriminate or retaliate against any person who, in good faith, makes a report to or otherwise assists the Audit Committee, management, or any other person or group, including any governmental, regulatory, or law enforcement body, in investigating a report.